Call Today! 888-234-8376

 Trying to find protection with a history of alcohol abuse can be a daunting task.
 Finding the best life insurance companies for a recovering alcoholic is going to depend on certain factors.

 This article is written for recovering alcoholics looking to obtain life insurance.
 All too often individuals with a history of alcohol abuse trying to find life insurance will find that a lot of companies will have strict guidelines.

 By now you may have discovered that qualifying for life insurance with a history of alcohol abuse can be pretty difficult.

 The problem lies in that most insurance companies will want to see a successful “history of sobriety” prior to approving a recovering alcoholic for life insurance.

-Insurance companies will also typically perform a medical exam whereby a blood sample will be taken.
-This sample will be used to screen for a variety of different conditions such as diabetes, hepatitis, Aids, and particular alcohol makers that may be present in someone who regularly consumes large quantities of alcohol.
+Insurance companies will typically perform a medical exam whereby a blood sample will be taken.
+This sample will be used to screen for a variety of different conditions such as diabetes, hepatitis, Aids, and alcohol may be present in someone who regularly consumes large quantities of alcohol.

 Lastly, the insurance company may also decide to look at an applicant’s medical records where a history of alcohol abuse may have been noted in the past.